 While Cudillero is known as a mountainous coastal town in Spain, it also has colorful homes built upon the hilly slopes, making for quite a scenic environment.
 Also, the village is close to the Playa del Silencio, one of the best beaches in Spain.

-Moreover, Cudillero is one of the best villages in northern Spain in terms of gastronomy.
+Moreover, Cudillero is one of the best places to visit in northern Spain in terms of gastronomy.
 Here, you can have your fill of the top products from the land and the sea.
 You can even see fishmongers here bringing in the catch of the day.

 - Recommended accommodation: Do yourself a favor and stay at Casona de La Paca, a charming 19th-century Indian house that has been converted into a hotel.
 The attention to detail here is exceptional, so it’s the perfect place to go as a couple to unwind for a few days.